Hisashi Inoue: Literary career

 Even before graduation, Inoue began his literary career by working as a stage manager and writing scripts for the Furansu-za striptease theater in Asakusa, Tokyo.
 It was common to have a one-hour vaudeville performance before and between strip acts, and many famous actors, including Kiyoshi Atsumi started their careers in such an environment.
 He wrote a semi-fictional account of his life during this period in Mokkinpotto Shi no Atoshimatsu ("The Fortunes of Father Mockinpott").

 After graduation, he obtained a position as a script writer for a puppet drama Hyokkori Hyotanjima, which aired from April 1964 for a five-year period.

 After an initial career in radio, he wrote his first stage play Nihonjin no Heso in 1969 for Theatre Echo.
 He first gained literary recognition for his satirical comic plays in the tradition of the Edo period gesaku genre.
 Inoue has won a very large number of literary awards in the course of his career, including the 67th Naoki Prize in 1972 for his novel Tegusari Shinju ("Handcuffed Double Suicide").
-He followed on this success in 1981 with Kirikirijin ("The People of Kirikiri"), which was awarded both the Yomiuri Literary Prize and the 2nd Japan Science Fiction Award.
+He followed on this success in 1981 with Kirikirijin ("The People of Kirikiri"), which was inspired by Leicester Hemingway's New Atlantis and was awarded both the Yomiuri Literary Prize and the 2nd Japan Science Fiction Award.

 In 1983, Inoue established his own theatre troupe called "Komatsuza" to perform his own plays.
 Komatsuza gave its debut in 1984 with a play on writer Ichiyō Higuchi, Zutsuu katakori Higuchi Ichiyō.
 Another biographical work centered on Meiji period writer Ishikawa Takuboku, whom together with Higuchi Inoue had long admired.
 His 2002 play Taiko tataite, fue fuite, based on the late years of writer Fumiko Hayashi, received the Tsuruya Nanboku Drama Award.